How do we start?

 Do we need to follow the National Curriculum or teach specific subjects?

 No. You may wish to follow the Northern Ireland Curriculum (or the National Curriculum for England and Wales, which is largely the same, is more readily-available on-line, and has many more workbooks etc written for it), but there is no requirement to do so.

-Some home-educating families follow it, some use it as a rough guide, and some see it more as a restriction than a help.
+Some home-educating families follow it, some use it as a rough guide, some ignore it and some see it more as a restriction than a help.
 How you use it is entirely up to you.
-Many home-educators don’t think of learning as a series of acadmic subjects at all.
+Many home-educators don’t think of learning as a series of academic subjects at all.

 How can I teach my children a subject I know nothing about, or one I’m no good at?

 Don’t worry – there are lots of ways to deal with this situation!